-My order of King George Whiting was fresh and delicious.
-This coastal marine fish forms the basis of one of southern Australia’s most important commercial fisheries, reportedly worth over five million Australian dollars per year.
+My lunch of King George Whiting was fresh and delicious.
+This marine fish forms the basis of one of southern Australia’s most important commercial fisheries, reportedly worth over five million Australian dollars per year.
 The species is also heavily targeted by recreational anglers, who value the whiting for its sporting and eating qualities.

 Seal Bay Conservation Park

 With our hunger pangs satisfied, we drove straight to one of the island key highlights at Seal Bay Conservation Park, a protected area located on the south coast of Kangaroo Island and home of the third largest Australian sea lion colony in Australia.
 It is one of the most popular tourist destinations on Kangaroo Island.
 To safeguard the colony, visitors are only permitted on the beach by paying to go on a guided tour.

 The Seal Bay Conservation Park entrance.
 While waiting for our scheduled guided tours to commence, we experienced a short passing hail storm with gusty winds which subsided just as the tour commences.
 Such is the local weather at Kangaroo Island, “just observe the clouds” as advised by a local.

 The boardwalk leading to the beach are avail only those on paid guided tours, with access to the beach for a closer encounter with seals.